 The repair costs from invasive tree roots can add up.
 The wise homeowner should learn how to control invasive roots to avoid and minimize these problems.

 Tree removal is often the only answer and the stump should be ground to prevent the continued growth of roots.
-Freshly cut stumps treated right away with glyphosate will usually kill the roots.
 If you cannot afford stump grinding, drill holes in the stump and cover it with soil or fill them with a stump decay accelerator.

-Install a root barrier around young trees at a depth of 18 to 24 inches in a trench around the root zone.
+Install a root barrier around young trees at a depth of 18 to 24 inches (46-61 cm.) in a trench around the root zone.

-Again, the best method to prevent tree root problems is prevention and proper tree selection and location.
+Again, the best method to prevent tree root problems is prevention, proper tree selection, and location.